feriahmad/terraform-gcp-vm-instance/README.md

 ## CI/CD with Terraform and Atlantis

-This repository is configured with a GitHub Actions workflow that integrates Terraform with Atlantis-style commands.
+This repository is configured with a GitHub Actions workflow that integrates Terraform with Atlantis for automated infrastructure management.
 This setup automates Terraform plan and apply operations in response to pull requests and comments.

 ### How it works

 1. When you create a pull request that modifies Terraform files (*.tf, *.tfvars), the workflow automatically runs `terraform plan` and posts the results as a comment on the PR.
-2. To apply the changes, comment on the PR with:
+2. You can use the following Atlantis commands in PR comments:
    ```
+   atlantis plan           # Generate a new plan
-   atlantis apply
+   atlantis apply          # Apply the current plan
+   atlantis unlock         # Unlock the Terraform state
+   atlantis approve_policies # Approve any policy checks
+   atlantis version        # Show the Atlantis version
+   atlantis help           # Show help information
    ```
-3. To generate a new plan, comment on the PR with:
+3. Example usage:
    ```
+   # To run a plan
    atlantis plan

+   # To apply changes
+   atlantis apply
    ```
 4. The workflow will process these commands and execute the corresponding Terraform operations.
 5. After processing the command, the workflow will post a comment with the results, including the full output of the Terraform command.

-The GitHub Actions workflow is configured to respond to comments containing "atlantis" commands, providing a similar experience to the actual Atlantis server but without requiring a separate server deployment.
+The GitHub Actions workflow is configured to respond to comments containing Atlantis commands, providing the same experience as a dedicated Atlantis server but without requiring a separate server deployment.

 ### Infracost Integration